giobel/giobel.github.io/_posts/2018-02-08-SurvivingAI.md

 It is more like a vast array of disparate systems using hardware components (neurons) that are scattered all over its volume, seemingly at random.

 The speculation that a system containing enough of the types of operations involved in machine learning might generate a conscious mind intrigues some neuroscientists, and strikes others as wildly implausible, or as something that is many years away

+Gary Marcus, a psychology professor at New York University

+Andrew Ng, formerly head of the Google Brain project and now in charge of Baidu’s AI activities,

+Yann LeCun Facebook AI

+Dr Dan Goodman of Imperial College London

+to teach a computer to recognise a lion you have to show it millions of pictures of different lions in different poses.
+A human only needs to see a few such pictures.
+We are able to learn about categories of items at a higher level of abstraction.
+AGI optimists think that we will work out how to do that with computers too.

+There are plenty of serious AI researchers who do believe that the probabilistic techniques of machine learning will lead to AGI within a few decades rather than centuries.
+The veteran AI researcher Geoff Hinton, now working at Google, forecast in May 2015 that the first machine with common sense could be developed in ten years.

+If the first AGI is created using systems like the ones described above it is likely that it would be significantly different from a human brain, both in operation and in behaviour.

+###3.
+A comprehensive theory of mind

+- Achieve a complete understanding of how the mind works – and to use that knowledge to build an artificial one
+- we are still very far from a complete theory of mind
+- The first AGI may be the result of whole brain emulation, backed up by only a partial understanding of exactly how all the neurons and other cells in any particular human brain fit together and work.
+- Or it may be an assemblage of many thousands of deep learning systems, creating a form of intelligence quite different from our own, and operating in a way we don’t understand – at least initially

+##Chapter 5 WHEN MIGHT AGI ARRIVE?